Last updated: May 2026

 USDC and USDT are widely used stablecoins because they're liquid, familiar, and available across multiple blockchain networks.

 For global teams, stablecoins can help reduce delays that come with cross-border bank transfers and can support modern treasury strategies, especially for Web3 organizations that already hold crypto.
+According to Rise's State of Crypto Payroll Report 2026, traditional cross-border remittance costs still average 6.49% globally, a friction that stablecoin rails eliminate for distributed teams.

 Common use cases Rise supports include: